Power Distribution¶

 Hot-Swap Considerations¶

 MICRORACK modules are designed to tolerate hot-swapping, but transient voltage spikes may occur when inserting modules with power on.
-For best practice, power off before adding or removing modules.
+For best practice, lower volume and/or power off before adding or removing modules.

 Troubleshooting Power¶